What is the difference in Grass finished and Grain finished?

 How are you different from conventional cattle feeding?

 "I don't feel that the conventional cattle feeder is wrong.
 I just feel that there is a Better way to raise beef.
 I do feel that the large corporate cattle feeders and packing plants are not listening to the wants and needs of the customer.
-They are not designed to produce a product that an increasing number of consumers are asking for".
+They are not designed to quickly adapt and then produce a product that an increasing number of consumers are asking for".
+We are not here to feed the world.
+We want to feed our community and let the next guy down the road feed his community." - Stephen Kirkland

-"I feel that being small, local and being involved in every single stage gives us an advantage by providing what our customers are telling us that they want for their families protein needs.
-Also, we want to ask the customer what they want, listen to what they have to say, and go back to the ranch and produce a wholesome, affordable product that meets their needs."
+"I feel that being small, local and involved in every single stage gives us an advantage by providing what our customers are telling us they want for their family's protein needs.
+Our goal is to listen to what customers have to say and produce a wholesome, affordable product that meets their needs.